NakarinP/FarmR/README.md

 # Getting started
 1. Open "Restimation-ergm.R"
-2. Install all required packages
+2. Install all required packages (first 10 lines)
-3. At line 13 of the script: change "x" to "path to your working directory" that keeps the prerequisite files
+3. At line 13 of the script: change "x" to "path to your working directory" that keeps the input files
 4. Run them all!